G-1nOnly/G-1nOnly/README.md

 - 🎓 A junior undergraduate majored in Electrical and Computer Engineering at UM-SJTU JI.

-- 🥰 My current interest lies in adversarial attack, computer vision and mathematics.
+- 🥰 My current interest lies in neural rendering, computer vision and mathematics.

 ⚡ I'm currently familiar with and still learning